 The recipe size is limited by either the number of bones you have available or the size of your biggest pot.
-The default is 7lbs of bones, and just fits in a 12 quart pot.
+With 7lbs of bones it just fits in a 12 quart pot.
 Adjust the amount of bones in the field below, watching the “Minimum pot size” field in the “Liquid and Pot Size” ingredient section, to be sure you have a pot big enough.
-If using a pressure cooker, add 50% when figuring the pot size because you should never fill a pressure cooker over 2/3 full.

 Here is how your stock should look:

-For venison or beef brown stock, Joints and marrow bones are best.
+For good body, joints and marrow bones are best.
 Saw them into 2″ pieces or crack them using a clean hammer on a clean, hard surface (wear eye protection).
 Ribs are good too—just trim the meat from between them and set aside with the meat trimmings.

-Don’t be shy about using already cooked bones or carcasses so long as the spices won’t clash with how you plan to use the stock.
+Cooked bones or carcasses are fine so long as they weren’t cooked with spices that could clash with how you plan to use the stock.

 This recipe reserves the parsley tops and half the aromatics until near the end of the cook.
 This mixes some brighter, fresher notes in with the deeper flavors of the longer cook.